milesroberts-123/poolseq-kmers/README.md

 - [x] add seeds to iss and slim so that unit tests will always give same answer

+- [x] add dissimilarity script back in.
+I couldn't figure this out - even when using the branch function.

 - [ ] add time series slim simulation

-- [ ] add dissimilarity script back in.
-I couldn't figure this out - even when using the branch function.

 - [ ] add `bcftools call`?